karimelhou/Network-Port-Scanner-With-Service-Names/README.md

-# Network-Port-Scanner-With-Service-Names
-A simple program that scans a network for open ports and returns the port numbers and corresponding service names.
-Given the IP address of a target host, the program will scan a range of ports and return the names of any open ports, in addition to their port numbers.
+# Network Port Scanner with Service Names

+This program is an updated version of a basic network port scanner.
+In addition to returning the port numbers of any open ports, this version also returns the corresponding service names for each open port.

+## Requirements

+Python 3.x
+Unix-based syste

+## Usage

+To use this program, you must provide the IP address of the target host you want to scan, and the range of ports you want to scan.

+The program will return a list of tuples, where each tuple contains the port number and the corresponding service name for any open ports.

+## Note

+This program is designed to run on Unix-based systems and uses the socket and getservbyport modules to retrieve the service names for open ports.
+If you are using a different operating system, you may need to modify the code to work on your system.